 The following Practice Compliance guidance note provides comprehensive and up to date legal information covering:

 This Practice Note sets out the regulatory requirements to consider when putting in place a plan or procedure for closing your firm and practical help on compiling the plan itself.
-For more on succession and exit planning strategy, including guidance on retirement planning, coming to the decision to close, valuing your practice, selling your practice and merging with another, see our dedicated subtopic: Succession planning in the wider context of your business.
+For more on succession and exit planning strategy, including guidance on retirement planning, coming to the decision to close, valuing your practice, selling your practice and merging with another, see Practice Note: Succession planning in the wider context of your business.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.